Class A boys state tennis: Lincoln teams dominate leaderboard at state tennis

 But the balance of power has shifted back down the road to Lincoln, and that was clear again this season.

 Three of the top four teams were from Lincoln.
 The state championship came down to Southwest and Lincoln East.
-Southwest won with 42 ½ points, and Lincoln East finished as state runner-up with 41.
+Southwest won with 42½ points, and Lincoln East finished as runner-up with 41.
 Lincoln Southeast finished third with 29 points.
-Lincoln Pius X in seventh place gave Lincoln a fourth team in the top-10.
+Lincoln Pius X in seventh place gave Lincoln a fourth team in the top 10.

 And this is the third time in four years a Lincoln team has won Class A. Southwest also won in 2017, while Pius X won last year.